Desserts/TreatsTraditional Millionaire Shortbread Squares

 All those feelings of being a kid again are building inside of me as I await their arrival.

-Although my parents have been to Canada before much has changed since their last visit.
+Although my parents have visited Canada before, much has changed since their last trip.

 I look forward to showing my mom and dad more of my new home in Canada and making every second count while they are here with us.

-Today is dedicated to all the Father’s out there.
+Today is dedicated to all the Father out there.

 How To Make Millionaire Shortbread Squares